 You'll need to purchase regalia–cap, gown, tassel, and if you're a graduate student, a hood-before commencement.
 These items are available for purchase from the Campus Bookstore, during and after the Grad Fair happening Oct.
 15, 2014, 10 a.m. - 7 p.m.
 Please purchase these items by Nov.
 28, 2014 to assure their arrival prior to the ceremony.

-On May 4 you'll need to come to the Sullivan Arena between the hours of 9 and 10:30 a.m. for registration.
-At this time you will pick up your reader card, which will list your full name and your degree (or degrees).In the top right corner of your card, you'll find your college and a letter that will tell you where you'll need to line up for the processional prior to the ceremony.
+On December 14 you'll need to come to the Alaska Airlines Center at 11 a.m. for registration.
+At this time you will pick up your reader card, which will list your full name and your degree (or degrees.)In the top right corner of your card, you'll find your college and a letter that will tell you where you'll need to line up for the processional prior to the ceremony.

 Once you get your card, you can:

 The Commencement Crew will be available to answer any other questions you may have about the ceremony.

 You will begin lining up for the processional with your cap and gown and your reader card in hand at 12 p.m.
 You'll need to be lined up with your college in the auxiliary gym no later than 12:45 p.m.

 Doors to the arena will open at 12 p.m. for your family and friends to arrive and find seating.

 You'll line up by college in the auxiliary gym.
 Look for your college poster on the wall, and then look for the letter on your card.
 If you are earning two degrees from different colleges, you'll just need to pick which one you want to walk with.
 All degrees will be announced as you cross the stage.
 Don't worry about lining up alphabetically.
 Each college will be led by a flag bearer in a green robe.
 Within each college, graduate students wearing a graduate hood with their regalia will be first, followed by all undergraduate degrees.
 Other than that, there's no particular order.